idleberg/atom-moo/README.md

 ## Usage

-All snippets are triggered using the `moo`-prefix, followed by the caption from the original ASCII cow [text files](https://github.com/idleberg/atom-moo/tree/master/src).
+All snippets are triggered using the `moo`-prefix, followed by the caption from the original [text files](https://github.com/idleberg/atom-moo/tree/master/src).

 ## License